-Courses in a Ph.D. program in aviation cover advanced theories and concepts in several different components of the aviation industry.
-Some of these include:
+Courses in a Ph.D. program in aviation cover advanced theories and concepts in multiple areas of the aviation industry.
+Possible course titles include:

 - Foundations of the aviation industry